wp-plugins/bm-custom-login/readme.txt

 There is a flickr group for showing off your custom logins, or for getting inspiration for your own creations.
 You can see it on flickr - http://www.flickr.com/groups/bm-custom-login/

-If you're in the market for a WordPress theme then you could checkout my Premium GPL WordPress themes site here: http://prothemedesign.com/
+If you're in the market for a WordPress theme then you could check out my Premium GPL WordPress themes site here: http://prothemedesign.com/

 == Installation ==